ismaelucky342/U-Tad/README.md

 Projects and content carried out during the first year of my double degree in software engineering and mathematics.

 Subjects in this project:
-- Programming l
+- Programming l (C)
-- Web development
+- Web development (html,css,js)
-- Networks and Operative Systems
+- Networks and Operative Systems (Shell)
 - Computer Architecture
-- Data Bases and Distributed Systems
+- Data Bases and Distributed Systems (mysql, mariadb ..)
-- Programming ll
+- Programming ll (C)
-- Project 1: Digital Techniques and Technologies
+- Project 1: Digital Techniques and Technologies (Arduino)

 In the Q1 subjects, we were introduced to C programming, the main markup languages HTML, CSS and JS, as well as a networking lab in which we were introduced to virtualization, IP addressing and shell scripting.